grahamegrieve/ClinicArrivals/documentation/Templates.md

 ### ScreeningNoToVideo

-This message is sent to the patient after they send "no" in response to the previous question
+This message is sent to the patient after they send "no" in response to the previous question.

 A typical example: